yaskovdev/blog/_posts/2018-04-02-the-3-principles-of-effective-problem-solving.md

 ### How To Stay On Track?

 How to not become a victim of the "brain dodging"?
 How to stay effective in problem solving?
-Personally, I stick with the next 3 rules:
+Personally, I stick with the next 3 principles:

 1. Be aware
 2. Start with a plan